 - Visit the scenic remains of Wat Chedi Luang, an ancient temple that dates back to the late 1300s / early 1400s and once housed the revered Emerald Buddha (now located in Bangkok).

 - See contemporary religious art and admire traditional Lanna architecture at Wat Bupparam.

 - Get involved at a local culture exhibition, while chowing on traditional Thai cuisine.

 - Admire one of the city’s few remaining wooden buildings at the old monastery of Wat Phan Tao.

-– Marvel at the gleaming Wat Phra Sing, one of Chiang Mai’s most revered temples and a colourful and ornate place of worship.
+- Marvel at the gleaming Wat Phra Sing, one of the city’s most revered temples.

 - Learn more about local life from the past and the present at the Lanna Folklife Museum and Chiang Mai Historical Centre.

 - Go for a picturesque sunset bike tour through medieval streets.